When you show an author description or bio at the end of your blog posts, you:

 After installing and activating the Starbox plugin, again the author description immediately showed at the bottom of posts.

-As shown above, there was an additional ‘Latest Posts’ tab, which after experimenting with the settings I found you can turn off by selecting a different theme for the author box—more on that soon.
+As shown above, there was an additional ‘Latest Posts’ tab, which you can turn off by selecting a different theme for the author box—more on that soon.

 The initial plugin options let you toggle the following options: